 |

-Presentations There
+PowerPoint Presentations There are

-are currently 7 PowerPoint presentations available online to anyone, the
+currently 7 PowerPoint presentations available online to anyone, the

 remainder are for client use only.

-The
+The first two

-organizations (industrial or service).
+(industrial or service).
+The third is

-fourth is a short collection of common needs that are found over a wide range
+collection of common needs that are found over a wide range of systemic

-of systemic clouds.
-The fifth
+clouds.
+The fifth presentation is

-presentation is about the fundamentals of systemic production.
+about the fundamentals of systemic production.
 The sixth follows on from production.
 Now that we can produce things with

 excellent DIFOT, we ought to make sure we are also making money as well.
 The seventh presentation was found in draw